dedica-team/nivio/readme.md

 ### Landscape Items and Layers
-A landscape consists of the three layers ingress, services, and infrastructure.
-Within these layers you can allocate services.
+A landscape consists of several groups (think of bounded contexts) and the three layers ingress, services, and infrastructure for technical separation.
+Any service can only be part of one group and layer.

 **Service configuration file**

-    ingress:
-      - identifier: auth-gateway
-        short_name: blog1
     services:
       - identifier: blog-server
         short_name: blog1
-    infrastructure:
+        group: content

+      - identifier: auth-gateway
+        short_name: blog1
+        layer: ingress
+        group: content

       - identifier: mysql
         version: 5.6.0
+        type: database
+        layer: infrastructure
+        group: content

 A service can have the following attributes: